rpg-tools/event-tracker/README.md

   - [ ] Convert note to event
 - [ ] Split day tracker *(when your group devide)*
 - [ ] Merge day tracker *(when your group is together again)*
+- [ ] Add countdown (in hours or in days, to do a travel, countdown before something...)